 New company credit card

 Board approved obtaining a second credit card from TIB so there is one for office staff and one for field staff.
-Toni Hodgkins presented options for replacing the current TIB credit card with a credit card offering rewards, such as cash back on purchases.
+Toni Hodgkins presented options for replacing the current TIB credit card with a credit card offering rewards such as cash back on purchases.
 Board said Toni Hodgkins can pursue other credit card companies after ensuring that the rewards did not violate rules for non-profit status..

 New certificate